 The film festival will take place at the end of August in various locations of Prague.
 Screenings will culminate with an award ceremony.
 The Grand Prix of the festival is The Golden Eagle.

-Our first festival was a great success, there were great films, interesting communication and lots of press coverage!
+Our second festival was a great success, there were great films, interesting communication and lots of press coverage!
 It was really great celebration and we are looking forward to our next edition!

 We guarantee that a jury of film professionals will view all submitted films.
 We encourage filmmakers who created their films with a low budget to enter their film to PIFF.
 The judgment criteria of the submitted films are new ideas, experimental cinematography, talented work of actors and an independent point of view.